opsramp/or-mcp-v2/docs/MCP_GO_FORK.md

-# MCP-GO Fork Modifications
+# MCP-GO Vendored Library

-This document describes the fork of the [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go) library that is used in this project, including the modifications made, reasons for forking, and how these changes benefit our implementation.
+This document describes the vendored [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go) library that is used in this project, including the modifications made, reasons for vendoring, and how these changes benefit our implementation.

 ## Overview

 The Model Context Protocol (MCP) specification is implemented in Go using the mark3labs/mcp-go library.
-However, to meet the specific requirements of the HPE OpsRamp MCP server, we have created a fork with several enhancements and modifications.
+However, to meet the specific requirements of the HPE OpsRamp MCP server, we have vendored the library with several enhancements and modifications.

-The fork is located in `internal/mcp-go` and is referenced in the project's `go.mod` file using the replace directive:
+The vendored library is located in `internal/mcp-go` and is referenced in the project's `go.mod` file using the replace directive:

 ```go
 replace github.com/mark3labs/mcp-go => ./internal/mcp-go
 ```

-## Reasons for Forking
+## Reasons for Vendoring

 1. **Improved SSE Transport Layer**: The original library had limitations in its Server-Sent Events (SSE) implementation that affected connection stability and recovery.
 2. **Extended Client/Server Capabilities**: We needed additional methods to expose transport interfaces and configuration options.